lemire/testingRNG/README.md

 - aesctr and aesdragontamer are random number generators based on the AES cipher (contributed by Samuel Neves).
 - wyhash64 is wyhash hashing function adapted as a random number generator.
 - wyrand and w1rand are random number generators based on the MUM hashing function, with w1rand being a slight modification.
+- sirius64 is a 64-bit state, 64-bit output generator by Matteo Zapparoli: a golden-ratio Weyl sequence (as in splitmix64) with a multiply-xorshift-rotate output function.
+See [issue 30](https://github.com/lemire/testingRNG/issues/30).
 - jenkinssmall is Bob Jenkins' small PRNG.
 - CG64, CG128, and CG128_64 are counter-based generators producing 64-bit, 128-bit, and 128-bit outputs respectively.